annefou/jupyter_dashboards/_episodes/02-dashboards.md

 ## Launch Jupyter notebook App

-Make sure you installed [Anaconda python 3.6](https://www.anaconda.com/download/) and [Anaconda navigator](https://anaconda.org/anaconda/anaconda-navigator).
+Make sure you installed [Anaconda python 3.6](https://www.anaconda.com/download/) and [Anaconda navigator](https://anaconda.org/anaconda/anaconda-navigator) along with all the additional python packages we will be using for this lesson.
 For more information read and follow the [setup instructions](https://annefou.github.io/jupyter_dashboards/setup.html) for this lesson.

 ### Start jupyter notebook